The MediaPlayer class provides the controls for playing media.

 and the cycle is to be played again, the event handler registered with the

-property is invoked.
+onRepeat property is invoked.
 If the stop time is reached and

 the cycle is not to be repeated, then the event handler registered

-property is invoked.
+with the onEndOfMedia property is invoked.
 A zero-relative index of

-which cycle is presently being played is maintained by currentCount
+which cycle is presently being played is maintained by currentCount.

-The operation of a MediaPlayer
+The operation of a MediaPlayer is inherently asynchronous.

 A player is not prepared to respond to commands quasi-immediately until

-its status has transitioned to Status.READY
+its status has transitioned to Status.READY, which in

 effect generally occurs when media pre-roll completes.
 Some requests made of

-a player prior to its status being READY
+a player prior to its status being READY will however take

 effect when that status is entered.
 These include invoking play()

-without an intervening invocation of pause()
+without an intervening invocation of pause() or stop()

-transition, as well as setting any of the
+before the READY transition, as well as setting any of the

-properties.
+volume properties.

 The status